Olive Pink

-Olive Muriel Pink (17 March 1884 – 6 July 1975) was an Australian botanical illustrator, anthropologist, gardener, and activist for Aboriginal rights.
+Olive Muriel Pink (17 March 1884 – 6 July 1975) was an Australian botanical illustrator, anthropologist, gardener, and activist for Aboriginal rights who spent much of her life in Central Australia.

 Pink spent much of her life agitating and being a passionate advocate for improved rights and conditions for Australia's Indigenous people.
 She never married, having lost a "very dear friend" Harold Southern, a fellow artist who was killed at Gallipoli in 1915.
 In her later years, Pink concentrated on botanical pursuits and established the currently named Olive Pink Botanic Garden in Alice Springs.

 Early life

 Pink was born in Hobart, Tasmania, the eldest child of Robert Stuart Pink and his wife Eveline Fanny Margaret (née Kerr).
 She received her education from Hobart Girls High School and later studied art at Hobart Technical School under artist and sculptor Benjamin Sheppard.
 In 1909 she joined as staff of the school.

 Her father died in 1907, and in 1911 she moved with her mother and brother to Perth, Western Australia, and then in 1914 to Sydney, offering art lessons both privately and in private girls' schools.
-In May 1915, she joined the New South Wales Department of Public Works as a tracer having attained a town planning diploma the previous year.
+In May 1915, she joined the New South Wales Department of Public Works as a tracer, having attained a town planning diploma the previous year.
 Sometime later she moved to the NSW Government Railways and Tramways where she designed various advertising posters.
-During this period, she developed her artistic skills further by attending classes at the Sydney Art School, one of the most influential art schools in Australia and run by Julian Ashton.
+During this period, she developed her artistic skills further by attending classes at the Sydney Art School, one of the most influential art schools in Australia, run by Julian Ashton.